2021 National Outreach Survey for Transportation

 Study Limitations: This study is limited to the transportation industry and sex and labor trafficking survivors, who will complete a survivor survey to better inform the industry of how transportation was used during their recruitment, exploitation, extraction/escape, and in their healing journeys and to provide recommendations for improved transportation access on behalf of human trafficking survivors.
 In addition, there will be survey questions for direct victim service providers.
 We reserve the right to not include custom survey questions for transportation modes/subsets where we do not have an OA participating.

-The 2021 NOS for Transportation will collect data in the United States and in other countries where OA's are engaged.
+The 2021 National Outreach Survey for Transportation will collect data in the United States and in other countries where OA's are engaged.

 5 Ways to Get Involved!